drocheam/optrace/docs/source/usage/plots.rst

    otp.surface_profile_plot([L0.front, L0.back], remove_offset=True)

-Optionally a :python:`title` parameter can be provided.
-You can plot only part of the profiles by providing values for :python:`x0` and :python:`xe`.
+Provide values for :python:`x0` and :python:`xe` to plot only a part of the profile.

 .. testcode::